 HARVESTING GRAPES IN PIEDMONT ITALY

 [PIEMONTE, ITALY] — Two hours off my overnight flight, I was still goating and my Terrier hair was going in every direction.
 My GPS had inexplicably sent me through a frantic detour through the Centro of the Turin on my way to the land of Barolo and I was running late.
 Pulling down the gravel road and into the parking, my friend and host Jon and his 8 year old son greeted me as he sprinted down the steps of his house, La Casa Gialla.
+I was here for the wine harvest in Barolo, one of the best wine regions in the world.

 “Oh man, glad you’re here.
 I was just heading to a wine tasting, want to come along?”
 “Certo.”